 Step 3: Seek Additional Education and Training

-Whether you’re a brand new board member or you’ve been on the board for a few years, it’s important to continue growing your knowledge and skill set, knowing that this is what sets strong leaders and associations apart.
-When your board is equipped with the latest education, best practices and training tools (e.g., growth programs, informative articles, roundtables and events to share ideas), you can make better-informed decisions for your community or high-rise building.
-Your association management company should provide you with resources to help you on your leadership journey, including ongoing board training programs and helpful tools to improve productivity.
+As part of your HOA leadership roles and duties, it’s crucial to keep enhancing your knowledge and skills, regardless of your experience.
+Strong leaders and associations set themselves apart by continuously growing and learning.
+By equipping yourself with the latest education, best practices, and training tools, such as growth programs, informative articles, roundtables, and events to share ideas, you’ll be better positioned to make informed decisions for your community or high-rise building.
+Your association management company should provide you with ample resources to facilitate your leadership journey, including ongoing board training programs and helpful tools to boost your productivity.

 FirstService Residential is committed to educating community managers and board members across every market with our localized (and free) resource libraries.
 You can find education resources on each market’s resource library, such as guides, articles, and videos on pressing HOA topics.
 Additionally, we also host various in-person and virtual events for board members to meet and network with industry professionals to discuss the current status of their association or answer any questions they may have.

 Step 4: Don’t Shy Away From Evaluations and Potential Growth Opportunities